 2. The Atlas Six by Olivia Blake

-Olivia Blake’s The Atlas Six tells us of a group of six academics who are chosen to join The Alexandrian Society every decade.
+Olivia Blake’s The Atlas Six tells us of six academics chosen to join The Alexandrian Society every decade.
 These chosen are supposed to care for lost knowledge and make sure it continues to exist.
 People who manage to get into such a society are set for life.

 In this new decade, new candidates have been recruited to join The Alexandrian Society.
 The six candidates recruited by Atlas Blakely include: